TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   - Venue, rest days since last match, travel distance since last match
   - Forecast weather at the match venue for kickoff time (temperature, heat index, precipitation).
-Record what you found in "weather_check" (see schema below) regardless of whether it ends up mattering.
+Record what you found in "weather_check" regardless of whether it ends up mattering.
 Only treat weather as a fact that justifies moving the probability if there's a specific, citable asymmetry between the two teams.
 Hot or wet conditions alone, affecting both teams equally, belong in "key_factors" as context on expected match style — not as a reason to shift either team's probability.
+  - Venue elevation/altitude.
+Search for the match venue's elevation.
+    Record what you found in "altitude_check" regardless of whether it ends up mattering.
+Only treat altitude as probability-moving if there's a specific, citable acclimatization asymmetry — e.g. one team regularly plays home matches at similar elevation, or held a pre-tournament training camp at altitude, and the other has no such exposure.
+A high-elevation venue alone, without a named asymmetry, belongs in "key_factors" as style context (likely fatigue, slower second-half tempo), not as a reason to shift either team's number.
 Anything unverifiable goes in "unverified_or_unknown," not into a stated fact.
 List both sportsbooks used in "sources," labeled by name.